 John Paul the Great Catholic University - nurturing the creativity and cultivating the imagination of students within the Creative Arts, the Humanities, Business and Theology, while immersed in the Catholic Intellectual tradition.
 The map shows our planned campus expansion in historic downtown Escondido.
 New buildings will accommodate our significant growth in students and academic programs.
 Our campus is across the street from the California Center for the Arts with its 1,500-seat concert hall, a 400-seat theater, and a full-service conference center.

-John Paul the Great Catholic University will be the nexus for applied learning, collaborative innovation and practice for students and faculty at the intersection of the Creative Arts, the Humanities, Business and Theology.
-We will form Catholic and Christian artists, thinkers, designers, entrepreneurs, and theologians to Impact Culture for Christ.
-Our ultimate student headcount goal is 1,200.
+John Paul the Great Catholic University nurtures the creativity and cultivates the imagination of students within the Creative Arts, the Humanities, Business and Theology, while immersing them in the Catholic Intellectual tradition.
+We form Catholic and Christian artists, thinkers, designers, entrepreneurs, and theologians to Impact Culture for Christ.

 After 18-months of strategic planning and real estate acquisition, our top priorities include:

 Two buildings (being sold together), contiguous to our campus, and located at 140 N Escondido Blvd & 225 W Valley Pkwy, Escondido, are on the market for $3.4M.
 They are 10,300 and 6,600 sq. ft. respectively, and are on a 1 acre lot.
 The anticipated rehab costs of $800K.

 This 2-story building will house: (1) the University Library, and (2) our Center for Creative Entrepreneurship.

 The expansive 7,000 sq. ft. first floor is an ideal space to house our expanding library collection and offers plentiful study spaces for students.
 It will replace our current small library, which has very limited student study space.